Red zone-green zone classification to be revised weekly: Centre to states

 "Containment zones need to be based on mapping of cases and contacts, geographical dispersion of cases and contacts," it said.

-The guidelines also stresses on establishing clear entry and exit points, stringent perimeter control, no movement except medical emergencies, essential services, no unchecked influx of population, and people transiting need be recorded.
+The guidelines also stressed on establishing clear entry and exit points, stringent perimeter control, no movement except medical emergencies, essential services, no unchecked influx of population, and people transiting need be recorded.

 As of now, there are 130 Red Zones and 284 Orange Zones.
-In all there are 319 Green Zones in the country.
+In all, there are 319 Green Zones in the country.